IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 - Before and after controlled RDS logon/logoff cycles.
 - Daily during the initial monitoring period.

-On the reproducible development host, controlled testing established that printer redirection was the trigger for repeated target-family growth.
-In a controlled four-login capture, two redirected printers per login produced eight new exact-family values, and disabling printer redirection stopped that growth.
-A comparison host does not allocate one new target state for every redirected printer/login; larger captures suggest existing state is often reused there.
+On the **reproduction host**, controlled testing established that printer redirection was the trigger for repeated target-family growth.
+In a controlled four-login capture, two redirected printers per login produced eight new exact-family values.
+Later testing with three printers generally produced +3 new target-family values per login, while restricting redirection to only the default client printer generally produced +1 regardless of which tested printer was default.
+Disabling printer redirection produced +0.
+Occasional small deviations were observed during rapid testing, but the dominant relationship is approximately one new target-family WNF value per successfully redirected printer.
+The **originating host** (the original ~256,746-value case-study server) does not show that same per-printer allocation pattern for the same test user; its post-cleanup behavior suggests some redirected-printer state can be handled or reused without a fresh target allocation, even though other users continue to add target-family state.

 If recurrence is observed, compare: